top of page

 While it might seem cheaper to buy LTC at age 50, the numbers tell a different story.

 An estimated LTC premium for a healthy 50-year-old man is $1,657 per year.
 If the policy remains in effect until this person is 95, he can spend approximately $74,565 in LTC premiums.
 For a healthy 60-year-old man, an estimated premium is $1,811.
-If he keeps the policy until he’s 95, it can cost him $63,385 overall.
+If he keeps the policy until he’s 95, it could cost him $63,385 in total.

 You can already see how buying at age 60 is a better deal!
 But what would happen if, instead of buying LTC at age 50, you invest that $1,657 each year until age 60?
 You could have roughly $30,000!
-If you keep that money invested until age 95 and never add anything to it, you could potentially have over $1.3 million!
+If you keep that money invested until age 95 and never add to it, you could have over $1.3 million.
 That’s not too shabby!

-Many people worry that if they wait until age 60 to buy LTC, they’ll develop a medical condition that will either prevent them from qualifying for coverage or significantly raise their premiums.
+Many people worry that if they wait until age 60 to buy LTC, they’ll develop a medical condition that could prevent them from qualifying for coverage or significantly increase their premiums.
 If you have a family history of illness at a young age, or you are losing sleep because you’re worried about getting sick and not being able to afford care, then buy LTC when you can afford it.
 The peace of mind is worth more than any cash you’ll save on premiums.
-Just don’t buy LTC at a young age because you think you’ll save money by doing it.
+Do not buy LTC at a young age because you think you’ll save money by doing so.

 WORK WITH AN INDEPENDENT INSURANCE AGENT/BROKER

 OK, what’s the best way to find long-term care insurance?
 Go to an independent insurance agent.
-They’ll shop among several different insurance companies to find you the best price based on your particular location, situation, age, health and other factors.
-Long-term care is an important decision, so make sure you get a professional on your side!
+They’ll shop among several different insurance companies to find you the best price based on your particular location, situation, age, health, and other factors.
+Long-term care is a significant decision, so make sure you have a professional on your side!

 A LITTLE-KNOWN FACT THAT COULD MEAN A LOT LATER

-Initially, the cost for women was less than for men for a LTC policy.
-However, the Insurance companies began to notice that married women were the main caretakers for their husbands, and thus they outlived the husbands most often and usually by many years.
-They also saw that due to the wives being the primary caretakers, the men spent significantly less time in Long Term Care Facilities because they were cared for at home.
-But, after they were gone, their wives tended to spend more time in a Long Term Care Facility due to the fact that no one was left to take care of them.
+Initially, the cost for women was less than for men for an LTC policy.
+However, insurance companies began to notice that married women were the primary caregivers for their husbands, and thus they outlived their husbands most often, often by many years.
+They also found that, because the wives were the primary caretakers, the men spent significantly less time in long-term care facilities, as they were cared for at home.
+But after they were gone, their wives tended to spend more time in a long-term care facility because no one was left to care for them.

-This is sad and I wish children and grandchildren of aging parents understood the importance of repaying the debt our parents undertook when they cared and nurtured us from birth until we left home.
-It can be difficult, but it is worth having family discussions so our parents will never feel unwanted or forgotten, it really is the least we can do.
-I know many times parents retire to warmer areas so they can enjoy their retirement years, but having a long term plan for their parents is something all children should want.
+This is sad, and I wish children and grandchildren of aging parents understood the importance of repaying the debt our parents undertook when they cared and nurtured us from birth until we left home.
+It can be difficult, but it is worth having family discussions so our parents never feel unwanted or forgotten.
+It really is the least we can do.
+I know many parents retire to warmer areas to enjoy their retirement years, but having a long-term plan for their parents is something all children should want.

 The last thing I want to leave you with is to consider one of the many Riders offered for LTC Policies.
 (A rider can add valuable benefits, but you must determine which riders are worth the extra cost.
-Some riders add to the cost without a corresponding increase in benefits).
-You can purchase various Add-ons or Supplements to your Long Term Care Policy if you know what to look for.
-Here are what we at Braden MSI Insurance Services believe are the top 2 Riders for any LTC Policy.just a few things we believe everyone should consider.
+Some riders add to the price without a corresponding increase in benefits.
+You can purchase various Add-ons or Supplements to your long-term care Policy if you know what to look for.
+Here are what we at Braden MSI Insurance Services believe are the top 2 Riders for any LTC Policy.
+Just a few things we believe everyone should consider.

 SPOUSAL BENEFIT RIDER

-We believe that the Spousal Benefit Rider is one of the "most significant riders" is the spousal benefit rider.
+We believe that the Spousal Benefit Rider is one of the "most significant riders.

 "This enables each spouse to tap the other's pool of benefits.
 As a result, each individual could purchase, say, a three-year plan of protection, which would be significantly less expensive than a five-year benefit."